Astronomy and Space Sciences Ph.D. (Ithaca)

 - three recommendations

-- Not required/accepted: GRE general test
+- Not required/accepted: GRE general or subject tests

 Conduct original, publishable research in the field.